jean-roland/LCSF_Doc/README.md

 # Presentation

-This repository contains the documentation for the Light Command Set Format (LCSF).
+This repository contains the documentation for the LCSF Project.

-It's based on an original idea of my former colleague Florian R. who came up with the idea while conceiving custom command set for embedded applications.
+It's based on an original idea of a former colleague. who came up with the idea while conceiving custom command set for embedded applications.

 For more information, read the documentation on the github page [here](https://jean-roland.github.io/LCSF_Doc/).